-The JMG Program is offered by the University of Wisconsin-Extension.
+The JMG Program is offered by Extension.
 It is a collaboration between the Fond du Lac County Master Gardeners and the FoodWIse Program.
 FoodWIse is funded by the USDA Supplemental Nutrition Assistance Program – SNAP.
 SNAP/FoodShare helps families buy the food they need for good health.
 Visit access.wi.gov to learn how to apply for food assistance or call 1-888-446-1239 (Fond du Lac) or 1-888-256-4563 (Green Lake).
 The sessions run from April to August at UW-Extension Fond du Lac County.

 All sessions open to parents, grandparents, and younger siblings accompanied by an adult.